How To Build A Water Storage System For Long-Term Emergencies

 In theory, this is a very smart, functional idea.

-But upon closer scrutiny, it starts falling apart.
+But upon closer scrutiny, it falls apart.

 Mainly because bathtubs and sinks aren’t sterile containers, nor can they be sealed off.

-These are some of the best water containers on the market, and I highly recommend investing in a few.
+These are some of the best water containers on the market.

 Not only is it a great tool – but it’s cheap too!